Dwolla/integration-examples/packages/secure-token-exchange/plaid/README.md

 # Dwolla and Plaid - Secure Exchange

 This example application, built using [Next.js](https://nextjs.org/), demonstrates how a Funding Source can be created for a Dwolla Customer using Dwolla's integration with Plaid via Dwolla's [Secure Exchange](https://developers.dwolla.com/docs/balance/secure-exchange) solution.
 By doing this, Dwolla is able to instantly verify the Funding Source without the need for your application to transmit sensitive data.
-(All sensitive data is retrieved directly from MX by Dwolla.)
+(All sensitive data is retrieved directly from Plaid by Dwolla.)

 **Note**: Since this project depends on shared dependencies, please ensure that you have executed `pnpm install` in the root directory (`integration-examples`) before continuing.